 - You should make a commitment to follow through on the research --

-etc., even if this means some effort after the project
+even if this means some effort after the semester is over

 During a basic semester research project:

-- For a four-unit semester long research project,
+- For a two-unit semester long research project,

-you should anticipate meeting with me for one to two hours every week and spending
+you should anticipate meeting with me for one hour every week and spending

-eight to ten hours per week outside of those meetings on the research.
+six to eight hours per week outside of those meetings on the research.